Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable.md

 - Iterate over `Array` member `n=length` times
 - (De)serialize value back into Array[n] element from the stream

 **Writing:**

 - Serialize length=Array.Length into stream
 - Iterate over Array member n=length times
 - Serialize value from Array[n] element into the stream

+(The logic is effectively the same for `NativeList<>`, the API is just slightly different.)

-The `BufferSerializer<TReaderWriter>.IsReader` flag is being utilized here to determine whether or not to set `length` value to prepare before writing into the stream —  we then use it to determine whether or not to create a new `int[]` instance with `length` size to set `Array` before reading values from the stream.
-There's also an equivalent but opposite `BufferSerializer<TReaderWriter>.IsWriting`
+The `BufferSerializer<TReaderWriter>.IsReader` flag is being utilized here to determine whether or not to set `length` value to prepare before writing into the stream —  we then use it to determine whether or not to create a new native collection instance with `length` size to set `Array`/`List` before reading values from the stream.
+There's also an equivalent but opposite `BufferSerializer<TReaderWriter>.IsWriter`

 ### Example: Move

 ```csharp
 public struct MyMoveStruct : INetworkSerializable
 {
     public Vector3 Position;